YouBase/white-paper/README.md

 4. Blockchain available, but not dependent.
 Information sharing transactions can be tied directly to a universal ledger as a public proof and/or as a financial transaction, but are not required to be.
 Wallets can be used solely as structured access to a data store, even though wallets are valid bitcoin addresses.

 5. Data transactions tied to financial transactions.
-The same methods for managing keys used in bitcoin can be used for this universal data store.
+The same methods for managing keys used in bitcoin can be used for this universal data store, and tied to a financial transaction.

 6. Encapsulation.
 Because each data element has a unique address, any one breach is insulated from an attack on another